17 August 2024

 Full CRUD Operations Using Modal Popup in ASP.NET Core MVC | CRUD Application with ASP.NET Core

 Creating a seamless user experience is a key goal in modern web development.
-Modal popups provide a way to perform CRUD (Create, Read, Update, Delete) operations without requiring full page reloads, thus enhancing the user experience by making interactions faster and more fluid.
-This article demonstrates how to implement full CRUD operations using modal popups in an ASP.NET Core MVC application.
+Modal popups provide a powerful way to perform CRUD (Create, Read, Update, Delete) operations without requiring full page reloads.
+This enhances the user experience by making interactions faster, more fluid, and less disruptive.

 Full CRUD Operations with Drop down List in ASP.NET Core | CRUD Application with ASP.NET Core